aio-libs/aiohttp/docs/web.rst

 .. versionadded:: 0.15

 :mod:`aiohttp.web` supports *Expect* header.
-By default it responses with *HTTP/1.1 100 Continue* status code.
+By default it responds with an *HTTP/1.1 100 Continue* status code.
 It is possible to specify custom *Expect* header handler on per route basis.
-This handler get called after receiving all headers and before processing application middlewares :ref:`aiohttp-web-middlewares` and route handler.
-Handler can return *None*, in that case request processing continues as usual.
-If handler returns instance of class :class:`StreamResponse`, *request handler* uses it as response.
+This handler gets called after receiving all headers and before processing application middlewares :ref:`aiohttp-web-middlewares` and route handler.
+Handler can return *None*, in that case the request processing continues as usual.
+If handler returns an instance of class :class:`StreamResponse`, *request handler* uses it as response.
 Custom handler *must* write *HTTP/1.1 100 Continue* status if all checks pass.